Roomify/rooms_package/README.txt

 -------------
 This is really just a first step into how we can handle packages.
 Further ideas and feature requests welcomed.

+To provide a better UX, is encouraged the use of the module Field Group (https://www.drupal.org/project/field_group), although it is not an explicit dependency.